-About Advanced Resource Connector
+The Advanced Resource Connector (ARC)

 Complete documentation, including component descriptions, installation details, usage instructions, articles and presentations, can be found at the documentation page.